 Pour the wet ingredients into the well in the dry ingredients and mix only until combined -- just until you no longer see any dry spots.

 Fold in the boiling water.
-Once it's blended in, fold in 1 cup of the strawberries.
+Once it's blended in, fold in 1 cup of the sliced strawberries.

 Pour the batter into the prepared pan, and arrange the remaining ¼ cup of sliced strawberries on top, pressing them lightly into the batter.

-Sprinkle the remaining 1 tablespoon of sugar evenly on top, and bake in the preheated 350 degree F oven until the cake becomes solid and looks completely dry (it should no longer jiggle if you move the pan around), about 45 minutes.
+Sprinkle the remaining 1 tablespoon of sugar evenly on top, and bake in the preheated 350 degree F oven until the cake becomes solid and looks completely dry.
+It should no longer jiggle if you move the pan, and a toothpick should come out clean when stuck in the center -- about 1 hour.
+(If the top is getting too dark before it's fully cooked, very loosely cover with foil for the remaining cooking time.)

 Use the parchment paper surrounding the cake to carefully lift it out of the pan.
 Wait about an hour before slicing.